Child Soldiering & Children in Armed Conflict

 If these children finally escape or are released, they are left with deep and lasting emotional scars from what they’ve seen and been forced to do.
 Many are unable to return home because they have lost all family members and/or because of stigmatization for atrocities they were forced to commit in their communities.

-Restoring rescued child soldiers and children orphaned by war to become leaders for peace through art therapy and holistic, rehabilitative care.
+Restoring rescued child soldiers and children orphaned by war to become leaders for peace through art focused trauma care and holistic, rehabilitative care.

 Restoring hope and empowering survivors through comprehensive rehabilitation programs, equipping local leaders and counselors to provide quality care programs, and providing a sponsorship program for children orphaned and abandoned by war.